Analysis, interviews, and book reviews on ethics, globalization, and sustainability by Policy Innovations staff and partners.

 The innovation gap is especially troubling in the pharmaceutical industry, where only a small portion of funding goes toward the diseases that disproportionately affect developing countries.
-The World Health Organization responded to this problem with the creation of a working group to promote innovations in needs-driven medical R&D.
+The WHO has responded by creating a working group to promote innovations in needs-driven medical R&D.

 Saul Gomez 05/09/07